 While internet TV streaming sounds like an easily accessible alternative to traditional TV service, it does require some hardware to access.
 In order to start streaming television, you will need a streaming box and possibly a high-definition television antenna.

 Because many streaming services do not offer local television, a high-definition antenna can help you access local television stations.
 Without one, you could lose out on your local news and other important programming.
-A high-definition antenna can be purchased at most department stores, including Canadian Tire.
+A high-definition antenna can be purchased at most department stores or on Amazon.

 In addition to an antenna, you will also need a streaming device that plugs into your television to access digital channels.
 The most common devices include Amazon Fire, Roku, and Chromecast.
 Each one is able to access the internet and provide access to TV streaming providers.
 They also plug into the HDMI port of your television and access multiple channels after a short setup process.